-Infographic: Fortune 500 CEOs on Social Media
+Infographic: Fortune 500 CEOs On Social Media

 The Fortune 500 list includes the largest companies in the U.S. These days, it’s a given that major brands have a strong social media presence.
 What about their CEOs?
 Are they on social media as well?